 - 1. The Quantitative Blood Count (QBC) and Pre-Anesthetic Profile which includes: - CBC: PCV (Anemia), White Blood Cell Count (Infection) & Red Blood Cell Count (Anemia/Bleeding Disorder), Platelet Count (Clotting Disorder) - Profile: BUN and Creatinine (Kidney), ALKP and ALT (Liver), Glucose (Sugar), Total Protein (Dehydration), and Electrolytes (Imbalance). - 2.
-Owner Elects to Decline the recommended pre-anesthetic blood tests at this time but requests that we proceed with the procedure.
-This is indicated by NOT checking the optional procedures.
-You will notice other tests available that are not included in the above choices.
-We have selected tests that give the doctors a suitable overview of healthy patients.
-However, if the patients are in their senior years (above 8 years old) or are sick, the Pre-anesthetic Profile must be done prior to the day of the procedure.
-It has been included in the high amount estimate.
+Owner Elects to Decline the recommended pre-anesthetic blood tests at this time but requests that we proceed with the procedure

 On the Feline Patient Authorization Form, our feline owners will see a FeLV/FIV Test option.
-We require this test be performed on all feline patients undergoing surgical procedures because Feline Leukemia and Feline Immunodeficiency Virus (Feline Aids) are viruses for which no cure exists.
-We simply cannot risk the health of future patients being exposed in our hospital.
+We highly recommend this test be preformed on all feline patients at least once in their lives because Feline Leukemia and Feline Immunodeficiency Virus (Feline Aids) are viruses for which no cure exists.
 If your pet goes outside, we recommend administering the Feline Leukemia vaccine as well.
 Please ask questions if you would like to learn more about Feline Leukemia and Feline Aids.